|

 - Rectilinearity

 - Lens distortion is characterized by its mapping function.
+Well-known

-Well-known discrete mapping functions or projections include:
+discrete mapping functions or projections include:

 rectilinear, stereographic, equidistant, equisolid angle and orthographic.

-The concept of "rectilinearity" is introduced by Sunex as a
+The concept of "rectilinearity" is introduced by Sunex as a generalized

-including these known functions.
-Please contact
+known functions.
+Please contact us if you

-us if you are interested in getting a white paper on rectilinearity.
+are interested in getting a white paper on rectilinearity.

-- Depth of field
+- Depth of field or focus

 - The depth of field (DOF) of a lens is determined by several factors: the

-relative aperture or f/#, the lens EFL, the maximum acceptable blur and the lens
+relative aperture or f/#, the lens EFL, the maximum acceptable blur

-more DOF.
+DOF.
 Shorter EFL lenses will also have more DOF.
 We provide a

-wizard to calculate the
+wizard to calculate the depth of field for a

-depth of field for a given lens.
-If the MTF of the lens is higher, the
+given lens.
+If the MTF of the lens is higher, the perceived DOF will also be

-perceived DOF will also be greater.
-Because the maximum allowed blur size is
+greater.
+Because the maximum allowed blur size is somewhat subjective and

-recommended that experimental verification of the DOF to be performed.
+verification of the DOF to be performed.

 - Flare, scattering and ghost images